Oops and Daisies

 January 10, 2019 by Liz SanFilippo Hall

 Last year my word of the year was “focus.”
-I’ve always been a bit scatter brained and I’ve never been very organized.
+I’ve always been a bit scatter brained, and I’ve never been very organized.
 I’m also reallllly good at putting too much on my plate (like committing and saying “yes” to things I don’t have time for).
 So 2018 was about focus.
 If a new idea or project came to me, I’d tell myself, “focus Liz.”
-If it didn’t involve spending quality time with loved ones, or focusing on my makeup/skincare biz or writing, then it wasn’t at the top of my priority list.
+If it didn’t involve spending quality time with loved ones, or focusing on my freelance biz or writing, then it wasn’t at the top of my priority list.
 (Creating my bullet journal helped with this).

-Throughout the year, the word grounded me, just as a word of the year should do.
+Throughout the year, the word grounded me, just as a word of the year should.
 And when I discovered this book – “The Power of Focus” – at my parents’ lake house, it felt pretty serendipitous.
 Bonus: choosing just one word (or one phrase) can encompass a whole lot, from your personal to professional goals.

 How do you decide on a word of the year?